ehleeesa/ScentsSymphony/README.md

 ---

-## Pași de compilare
+## Build instructions:

-1. Deschide proiectul în *Visual Studio 2022* (fișier .sln)
+1. Open the solution file (.sln) in *Visual Studio 2022*
-2. Selectează configurația Debug și platforma Any CPU
+2. Select *Configuration:* Debug and *Platform:* Any CPU
-3. Mergi la:
+3. Go to:
    - *Build* → *Build Solution*
-   - Sau apasă Ctrl + Shift + B
+   - Or press Ctrl + Shift + B

 ---

-## Pași de rulare
+## Run instructions:

-1. În Visual Studio, selectează *IIS Express* ca profil de rulare
+1. In Visual Studio, choose IIS Express as the startup profile
-2. Apasă pe *Start* (F5)
+2. Press *Start (F5)*
-3. Se va deschide browserul pe:
+3. The browser will automatically open at:

 http://localhost:xxxx/